AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 # AI Usage Report

-We used AI tools for:
+We used AI tools (Primarily ChatGPT) for:

 ## Sprint 0